 The perception of this diffuse glow (etheric body) around a subject can be accompanied by the perception of colors (visual chaos- aura).

 This is a very complex phenomenon of phosphenic perception.
 It has the property of molding the phosphene around the body of the subject or the object.
-That luminous halo is a subjective perception which reproduces the physical perception, but it is also a psychic phenomenon because the state of mind of the subject influences the intensity and the brightness of the halo.
+That luminous halo is a subjective perception that reproduces the physical perception but it is also a psychic phenomenon because the state of mind of the subject influences the intensity and the brightness of the halo.
 The phenomenon is called the ‟perception of the aura”.

 Thus, when one says ‟I have seen someone’s aura and its colors”, it would be more appropriate to say: ‟my visual chaos molded itself around the perception of someone’s image and my brain created a diffuse glow”.
 The interpretation you have of the colors (or aura) in your field of vision will correspond to your ability to interpret such phenomena.

 We are more or less used to focusing our attention on the content of our thoughts.
 We rarely take them into account or we judge them harshly.
 But we know very little, or even nothing at all, about the laws that govern the behavior of thoughts.
 Thoughts are organized according to the rhythms of the brain; they become richer in a fantastic manner if we let them evolve according to their nature, i.e. if we do not try to restrict them by applying the laws of mechanics.
-We do not know how let thoughts remain flexible, as the resulting evolution often disturbs us.
+We do not know how to let thoughts remain flexible, as the resulting evolution often disturbs us.

-Actually, no matter what we do, there is just one rule :
+Actually, no matter what we do, there is just one rule:

-RESULTS DO ONLY MATTER !
+RESULTS DO ONLY MATTER!